 Jerusalem

-Jerusalem is the historic center of Anglo-Israel.
+Jerusalem is the historic centre of Anglo-Israel.
 South Jerusalem in particular — Baka, the German Colony, Old Katamon, and Rehavia just to the north — has been called the “Anglo triangle” for good reason.
-These four neighborhoods together hold the largest English-speaking community in the country.
+These four neighbourhoods together hold the largest English-speaking community in the country.

 Baka